ESP32-COOP/ESP32-COOP-DOC/README.md

 - :page_facing_up: Quick presentation of the mother project (goal, link device, protocol used, problematic)
 - :iphone: How to get the app
-- :construction: The wiring setup (//todo)
+- :construction: Requirement (the wiring setup)
 - :construction: 3D file (//todo)
 - :electric_plug: Run-down on how BLE works
 - :bar_chart: The type of data required by the project (in progress)